nutjob-laboratories/erk/README.txt

     * Syntax highlighting
     * Run scripts on any connection the client is connected to
   * [Scripting and command documentation](https://github.com/nutjob-laboratories/erk/blob/master/documentation/Erk_Scripting_and_Commands.pdf) is included
+ * Powerful plugin engine
+   * Plugins are written in Python 3
+   * Plugins are stored in a user's home directory
+   * Most IRC events can be caught
+   * [Plugin documentation](https://github.com/nutjob-laboratories/erk/blob/master/documentation/Erk_Plugin_Guide.pdf) (with everything you need to know to write **Ərk** plugins) is included
 * An extensive set of command-line flags, allowing for _even more_ configuration options
   * Disable most features on startup
   * Connect to an IRC server from the command-line